tjjdoherty/llm-project-1/README.md

 ## Hyperparameters:

+At this time I have not re-run the fine tuned model with different hyperparameters as I would like time to decide which parameters to change for the next training, but it is very likely I will focus on:

-- Learning rate generally is something we should experiment with, perhaps a lower learning rate would help summarise given the nature of news being highly varied in writing and journalistic style, subject matter and vocabulary the model will come across.
+- **Learning rate:** generally is something we should experiment with, perhaps a lower learning rate would help summarise given the nature of news being highly varied in writing and journalistic style, subject matter and vocabulary the model will come across.
 - Max_length and Min_length.
 I strongly suspect that larger min_length would force longer than 19 token GEN LEN outputs.
 This would noticeably improve the ROUGE Score, initially by virtue of the generated summary having more n-grams that could match the reference.
 - Related to length, length_penalty, encouraging longer or shorter outputs.
+- **Change the T5 prompt:** At this time I have the prompt simply as "Summarize:" but this prompt could be used to ask for longer summaries which also solves the issue of small GEN LEN which contributes to underwhelming ROUGE scores.

 ## Relevant Links: